httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 representation or conveys a partial representation of a resource, such as Range Requests (see {{Section 14.2 of SEMANTICS}}).

-There are use-cases where a simple checksum of the HTTP content bytes is required.
-The `Content-Digest` request and response header and trailer field is defined to support checksums of content ({{Section 3.2 of SEMANTICS}}); see
+There are use-cases where a simple digest of the HTTP content bytes is required.
+The `Content-Digest` request and response header and trailer field is defined to support digests of content ({{Section 3.2 of SEMANTICS}}); see
 {{content-digest}}.

 `Representation-Digest` and `Content-Digest` support hashing algorithm agility.